Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Proofs of Section

+In this section, we prove correctness of our construction of the population programs in Section~\ref{sec:details}.
 First, we introduce the necessary formal definitions to precisely state the guarantees of each procedure.
-Before we move onto the individual procedures we then give brief summaries of each as well as the logical structure of the correctness proof.

-\paragraph*{Definitions.} Let $C\in\N^Q$ and $i\in\{1,...,n\}$.
-We say that $C$ is \begin{itemize} \item \emph{$i$-proper}, if $C(x_i)=C(y_i)=0$ and $C(\overline{x}_i)=C(\overline{y}_i)=N_i$ for $i\in\{1,...,n\}$ \item \emph{weakly $i$-proper}, if $C$ is $(i-1)$-proper and $C(x)+C(\overline{x})=N_i$ for $x\in\{x_i,y_i\}$ \item \emph{$i$-low}, if $C$ is $(i-1)$-proper, not $i$-proper, and $C(x)=0$ and $C(\overline{x})\le N_i$ for all $x\in\{x_i,y_i\}$ \item \emph{$i$-high}, if $C$ is $(i-1)$-proper, not $i$-proper, and $C(x)+C(\overline{x})\ge N_i$ for all $x\in\{x_i,y_i\}$ \item \emph{$i$-empty}, if $C(x)=0$ for all $x\in Q_i\cup...\cup Q_n\cup\{\Reserve\}$ \end{itemize}
+\parag{Definitions} Let $C\in\N^Q$ and $i\in\{1,...,n\}$.
+We say that $C$ is \begin{itemize} \item \emph{$i$-proper}, if $C(x_j)=C(y_j)=0$ and $C(\overline{x}_j)=C(\overline{y}_j)=N_j$ for $j\in\{1,...,i\}$ \item \emph{weakly $i$-proper}, if $C$ is $(i-1)$-proper and $C(x)+C(\overline{x})=N_i$ for $x\in\{x_i,y_i\}$ \item \emph{$i$-low}, if $C$ is $(i-1)$-proper, not $i$-proper, and $C(x)=0$ and $C(\overline{x})\le N_i$ for all $x\in\{x_i,y_i\}$ \item \emph{$i$-high}, if $C$ is $(i-1)$-proper, not $i$-proper, and $C(x)+C(\overline{x})\ge N_i$ for all $x\in\{x_i,y_i\}$ \item \emph{$i$-empty}, if $C(x)=0$ for all $x\in Q_i\cup...\cup Q_n\cup\{\Reserve\}$ \end{itemize}